VLOGroup/stable-deep-mri/README.md

 # Stable Deep MRI Reconstruction
 This repository contains the code of [Stable Deep MRI Reconstruction using Generative Priors](https://arxiv.org/pdf/2210.13834.pdf).

-## Data
-Pretrained models and other data needed for evaluation can be found [here](https://files.icg.tugraz.at/d/573098a94ecc4710b80e/).

 ## Usage
 The framework assumes the environment variables `EXPERIMENTS_ROOT` (needed for training) and `DATASETS_ROOT` (needed for training and evaluation) to be set.
 `EXPERIMENTS_ROOT` is the output base-directory for training can be any directory on the machine.